jelle737/MagneticEncoderOpenServo/README.md

 The required parts next the pcb's and it's components are:
 * A donor servo for it's housing, gears, motor and shaft of the potentiometer.
 * A Diametrically Magnetised round magnet, hard to find can possibly be substitued by a cube magnet.
-* Basic components of the hardware pcb are: ATMEGA328P, TLE5012B, MC34931
+* Basic components of the hardware pcb are: ATMEGA328P, TLE5012B, MC34931 or DRV8837

 ## Open Source